GrieferAtWork/deemon/README.md

 Deemon is designed with the following features in mind:
 - Being portable to any Unix-like operating system (obviously including Linux), as well as Windows
 - Working with, and processing data via sequences and sequence proxies, rather than individually or by always creating new list objects
-- Being faster than python while still offering similar runtime functionality (mainly by not having a GIL, and using static symbol resolution and a more powerful compiled bytecode, rather than having locals/globals be runtime hash-mapping)
+- Being faster than python while still offering similar runtime functionality (mainly by not having a GIL, a more powerful instruction set, and using static symbol resolution, rather than having locals/globals be runtime hash-mappings)

 ## Building